 HISTORY OF THE ASSOCIATION

 The Association was incorporated in Delaware in 1989 as a not-for-profit genealogical organization to be able to give all persons interested in the Towne family a source to find their place in the family.
 All officers of the Association serve without remuneration.
 Members donate many hours of work to keep the success of the group going.
 We have a devoted group who edit and publish the current About Towne newsletter each quarter.
-Articles are given by many members nationwide, who make the newsletter one of interest for all readers.
+Articles are provided by many members nationwide, who make the newsletter one of interest for all readers.

 The organization of over 500 members holds an annual reunion in various parts of the United States which attracts new members from far and wide.
 The reunions are coordinated by volunteers each year.
 New members are recruited on the TFA website, and by reference to TFA by organizations such as the Nurse Homestead in Massachusetts.